Dense Breast Tissue

 Breast cancer is a common type of cancer that affects women and people AFAB.
 The majority of people who develop breast cancer don’t have any known risk factors.
 This is why screenings are so important.

 Some of the risk factors can include:

 - Family history.

 - Childbirth (particularly first child) after age 30.

 Do I still need to get mammograms if I have dense breast tissue?

-It is recommended that you still get regular mammograms even if you have dense breast tissue.
-It is important to discuss both your breast density and your risk factors for breast cancer with your healthcare provider when deciding when to start and how often to get regular mammograms.
-If you have dense tissue, your doctor may also suggest a tomosynthesis/3D exam, in addition to your usual mammogram to ensure that you are being thoroughly screened for breast cancer.
+Discuss both your breast density and your risk factors for breast cancer with your healthcare provider when deciding when to start and how often to get regular mammograms.
+If you have dense tissue, your provider may suggest a 3D mammogram which has increased breast cancer detection rates, especially in people with dense breast tissue.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy